revk/ESP32-Faikin/README.md

 As mentioned, on [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ) - but not available to export everywhere.
 Forwarding companies are an option.

 But also, the PCB designs are published, including production files for [JLCPCB](https://jlcpcb.com).
-You would also need something to program them, such as my [Tasmotiser](https://github.com/revk/Tasmotizer-PCB) board.
+You need to remove trademarks, etc, and you would also need something to program them (TC2030 lead).

 Someone has made (slightly older versions of) boards for sale in US on [Tindie](https://www.tindie.com/products/elfatronics/faikin-alternative-daikin-wifi-controller/) as well.